hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

         * Minimax Q-Learning and Weight Learning (MQL/MWL) :cite:`uehara2020minimax`:
-            This method assumes that one of the value function or weight function is expressed by a function class in a reproducing kernel Hilbert space (RKHS) and optimizes only either value function or weight function.
+            This method assumes that one of the value function or weight function is expressed by a function class in a reproducing kernel Hilbert space (RKHS) and optimizes only either the value function or the weight function.

         .. seealso::